drashland/website-v2/docs/sinco/v3.x/1_getting_started/2_about_sinco.md

 subprocess for Chrome or Firefox, and will communicate to the process via the Chrome Devtools Protocol, as the subprocess opens a WebSocket server that Sinco connects to.
-This allows Sinco to spin up a new browser tab, go to certain websites, click buttons and so much more, all programtically.
+This allows Sinco to spin up a new browser tab, go to certain websites, click buttons and so much more, all programatically.
 All Sinco does is runs a subprocess for Chrome or Firefox, so you do not need to worry about it creating or running any other processes.